 After breakfast, depart on foot for a Berber village called Ouirgane.
 Crossing a vibrant green valley that stays fresh and lush even during the hottest days of the summer, this village is situated in a scenic valley at 1000 metres above sea level in the High Atlas Mountains.
 You will have the opportunity to stop in many picturesque villages along the way such as Ouaousaft, Asni, before you finally reach the Ouirgane Lake!
 Enjoy exploring this beautiful village before tucking into a local dish whilst taking in the stunning views.
 Later on in the afternoon, you will be transferred to the ochre city of Marrakech, a colourful melting pot where European modernity is mixed with ancient vibes.
 The bustling UNESCO-listed city of Marrakesh is an enchanting travel destination in Morocco.
 It’s easy to lose all sense of time in Marrakech, with its maze of narrow alleyways scattered with donkey carts, snake charmers, castanetists, acrobats, story-tellers, dancers, water-sellers and potion vendors to entertain.
 If you don’t find all of these as you journey through the winding streets of the ‘Red City’, you will be sure to find them and much, much more at its famous markets.
 Marrakesh is home to the largest traditional Berber market in Morocco and one of the busiest squares in the world, known as Djemaa el Fna which is where you will enjoy dinner this evening.
 (B,D)

 After breakfast, you will head to the elegant restaurant at La Maison Arabe where you will have a cooking class and lean to prepare your first Moroccan meal.
 With the help of a local chef, prepare your lunch.
 After lunch, you will have a guided visit of the Medina starting from Le Jardin Secret that dates back to the Saadian dynasty more than 400 years ago and has been the home of some of Morocco and Marrakech’s most important political figures.
 Discover its gardens and buildings, which are outstanding examples of Islamic art and architecture.
 Next, you will wind back through the narrow streets of the Medina through souks and spice Markets where women sell many organic goodies from organic make up products to handmade jewellery and hats.
 Continue on to the Bahia Palace then to the Koutoubia Mosque and its minaret.
-Head back to your riad to get ready for a festive farewell dinner at one the Medina’s best restaurants.
-(B,D)
+(B)

 Following breakfast, today is at leisure until it is time for your transfer to the airport for your onward departure.
 (B)